gitkraken/vscode-gitlens/docs/links.md

 - _{ref}_ is an optional parameter representing the ref at which the file is referenced.
 Can be a branch name or tag name, fully qualified ref like _refs/tags/…_ or a commit SHA/revision.
 If this is not supplied, the link points to the working version of the file.

+#### Example Usage

+To guide a teammate to a specific line of code, right click the line in the editor and choose "Share -> Copy Link to Code".
+Then choose which remote to target.
+If you prefer to target a block of code or multiple lines, highlight the lines and then right click the highlighted code and choose "Copy As -> Copy Link to Code".
+Then share the link with a teammate.
+When they access the link, GitLens will help them clone the repository, open it in GitLens, add the remote, and open the file to the specified lines of code, step-by-step.

 ## GitKraken Cloud Item Deep Links

 ### Common References